-This SEJ study was performed for 2 weeks on three Facebook pages – Search Engine Journal, Stunning and Interesting Facts and Did You Know.
+This SEJ study was performed for 2 weeks on three Facebook pages – Search Engine Journal, Stunning and Interesting Facts, and Did You Know.

 Here is a detailed breakdown of the numbers.

-7. Test your posting frequency.
+8. Test your posting frequency

-Don’t start posting 20 times/day.
+Don’t be tempted to post 20 times/day.

 Here are a few takeaways on the frequency of posting for social media marketing on Facebook for you:

 - But, you can post more often at widely different times if you’ve got an international audience.
-This’ll help you reach out to different segments of your audience (who live in a different time zone or log on to Facebook occasionally).
+This’ll help you reach out to different segments of your audience (who live in a different time zone or log in to Facebook occasionally).